What is Classical Christian Education?

 Education that Trains to Think and Speak

-Our unique method is based in the tradition of the Trivium, part of the Liberal Arts tradition.
-It works with the age of the child through grammar (k–6), logic (grades 7–8), and rhetoric (grades 9–12) to develop clear thinking and a masterful command of spoken and written language.
+Our method is based in the tradition of the Trivium, part of the Liberal Arts tradition.
+Through employing the principles of Grammar, Logic, and Rhetoric, children develop clear thinking and a masterful command of spoken and written language.

 “If education is beaten by [vocational] training, civilization dies.”